petermcguire/spotherotest/README.md

 ### Automated Test

 Simple integration testing is included, which is accessible by running `make run-tests` in the root directory.
+Look for test pass/fail status by finding lines in the output like:  `WorkedHourPeriodControllerTest > POST /v1/users/{id}/worked_hours > should add a new worked hour period() PASSED`

 ## Notes
 - This solution is built with Kotlin and the [Spring Boot](https://spring.io/projects/spring-boot) framework.
 Spring Boot was chosen as it is the industry standard Kotlin web framework.